elphastori/pca/README.md

 ### main.cpp

-Driver file taking command arguments
+Driver file for starting and showing the results for PCA

+### pca_math.h

+Includes methods for calculating the covariance matrix

+### pca_math.cpp

+Implementation for covariance calculation methods

-### utilities.h
+### loader.h

-Commons functions used like splitting strings or bit packing
+Utility for loading values for data.txt file into a matrix

-### utilities.cpp
+### loader.cpp

-Implementation for utilities
+Implementation for load_files method

 ### test.cpp